 Thematic scope: across all Programme priorities and Specific Objectives

-The indicative Programme budget allocation for small-scale projects decided upon by the JPC members shall be maximum 10% of the budget for projects.

 Overall, the small-scale projects shall aim to strengthen the people-to-people cooperation in the Programme area in the environmental and research fields through balanced partnerships implementing activities to address the relevant Programme area challenges using a small budget.
 Small-scale projects can also develop practical and durable solutions to challenges in the region, but these projects will mainly build trust for further cooperation initiatives, initiating and keeping networks, and, as such, bring the Programme closer to the citizens.

 Support to small projects under Small Project Funds as defined in art.
 25 of Interreg Regulation (EU) 2021/1059 is not planned by the (Interreg VI-B) NEXT BSB Programme.
 Such instruments could be highly challenging in view of the transnational cooperation character, the nature of supported activities and the wide geographical scale of project partnerships funded by the Programme.